Lunch atop a Skyscraper: History

-The photograph was first published in the Sunday supplement of the New York Herald Tribune on October 2, 1932, with the caption: "Lunch Atop a Skyscraper".
+The photograph was distributed by Acme Newspictures and was published in newspapers as early as September 30, 1932.
+It was published in the Sunday supplement of the New York Herald Tribune on October 2, 1932, with the caption: "Lunch Atop a Skyscraper".

 In 1995, Corbis Images, a company that provides archived images to professional photographers, bought a collection of over eleven million images called the Bettmann Archive.
-The Lunch atop a Skyscraper photograph was in the Acme Newspictures archive, a part of the Bettmann Archive collection, although it was uncredited.
+The Lunch atop a Skyscraper photograph was in the Acme Newspictures archive, a part of the Bettmann collection, although it was uncredited.
 According to Ken Johnston, manager of the historic collections of Corbis, the image was initially received in a Manila paper envelope.
-The original negative of the photograph was made of glass, which had broken into five pieces.
+The original glass negative of the photograph had broken into five pieces.
 It is stored in a humidity and temperature-controlled preservation facility at the Iron Mountain storage facility in Pennsylvania.

 In 2016, Visual China Group purchased Corbis's image division and content licensing unit, including the Bettman Archive and Lunch atop a Skyscraper.
 Visual China Group licenses the photograph internationally through an agreement with Getty Images.

 Identification

 Photographer

 The identity of the photographer is unknown.
-It was often misattributed to Lewis Hine, a Works Progress Administration photographer, from the mistaken assumption that the structure is the Empire State Building.
+It was often misattributed to Lewis Hine, a Works Progress Administration photographer, from the mistaken assumption that the structure being built is the Empire State Building.
 In 1998, Tami Ebbets Hahn, a resident of Wilmington, North Carolina, noticed a poster of the image and speculated that it was one of her father's (Charles C. Ebbets; 1905–1978) photographs.
 In 2003, she contacted Johnston.
 Corbis hired Marksmen Inc., a private investigation firm, to find the photographer.
 An investigator discovered an article from The Washington Post, which credited the image to Hamilton Wright.
 The Wright family, however, was not familiar with the photograph.
 It was common for Wright to receive credit for photographs taken by those working for him; Hahn's father had worked for the Hamilton Wright Features syndicate.